-Split Simple's attorney-mediators understand all relevant laws governing divorce, especially those related to financial matters.
+Split Simple's attorney-mediators in Denver understand all relevant laws governing divorce, especially those related to financial matters.
 We will be able to forge an agreement on the economic issues that address both parties' concerns.

 During mediation, we deal with financial issues that include: